hoangsonww/Moodify-Emotion-Music-App/README.md

 7. **Ensure all trained models are placed in the `models` directory, and that you have trained all necessary models before moving to the next step!**

+8. **Test the trained AI/ML models as needed**:
+   - Run the `src/models/test_emotion_models.py` script to test the trained models.
+   - Ensure the models are providing accurate predictions before moving to the next step.

 ### **2. Set Up the Backend**

 Once the AI/ML models are ready, proceed with setting up the backend.